Purchasing a car in the UAE is a significant investment, but you must consider several factors, including the resale value of cars in the UAE.

 Tips to Maximize Your Car’s Resale Value in the UAE

-- Regular Maintenance: Adhere to the service intervals and document every maintenance action performed on the vehicle.
+- Regular Maintenance: Pay attention to the service periods and try to document every maintenance action performed on the vehicle.

-- Keep It Clean: Make an effort to keep both the interior and exterior of the vehicle pristine.
+- Keep It Clean: Keep both the interior and exterior of the vehicle clean and undamaged.

-- Avoid Over-Modifications: Keep the vehicle as close to stock as possible.
+- Avoid Over-Modifications: Keep the vehicle as you bought it to increase the chance of selling it.

 - Choose Popular Models: Search for popular cars and those that are famous for reliability in the UAE.